-The Pickerel is found throughout the eastern United States from Maine to Florida and west to the Mississippi.
+The Pickerel is found throughout the eastern United States, from Maine to Florida and west to the Mississippi.
 He has a long, tubular body and a flat mouth shaped somewhat like an alligator's.
 His color varies greatly.
-When he has a chain-like pattern of dark lines on his sides he's called a Chain Pickerel.
-On a Grass Pickerel these dark lines are wavy.
+When he has a chain-like pattern of dark lines on his sides, he's called a Chain Pickerel.
+On a Grass Pickerel, these dark lines are wavy.
 They become curved bars on a Barred Pickerel.
-In general, however, he's dark green on back and sides with a yellowish belly.
-In waters with a large iron content his sides and belly become a beautiful greenish-gold.
+In general, however, he's dark green on the back and sides with a yellowish belly.
+In waters with a large iron content, his sides and belly become a beautiful greenish-gold.

-The Pickerel will be content with slow-moving rivers and streams, but his favorite waters are quiet lakes and ponds where he hides in the shallow weed beds or in the lily pads that fill the small coves.
+The Pickerel will be content with slow-moving rivers and streams, but his favorite waters are quiet lakes and ponds, where he hides in the shallow weed beds or in the lily pads that fill the small coves.
 He's strictly carnivorous.
 Seldom will he touch flies or worms.
-He dines on other fish, mostly panfish, and frogs and stray field mice when he can get them.
+He dines on other fish, mostly panfish and frogs, and stray field mice when he can get them.
 A live Shiner (type of minnow), with your hook placed lightly under the skin of its back so it will remain lively, will tempt him every time.
 Anchor your boat over an offshore weed bed or just outside the lily pads and let the Shiner swim off with your hook and line.
-But when a Pickerel grabs the bait and your line starts to run out, let him go.
+But when a Pickerel grabs the bait, and your line starts to run out, let him go.
 Don't try to hook him—yet.
-Remember the Pickerel seizes his food sideways.
+Remember, the Pickerel seizes his food sideways.
 Wait until the line stops.
-Then the Pickerel is releasing the Shiner and turning it around to swallow it headfirst.
+Then the Pickerel is releasing the Shiner and turns it around to swallow it headfirst.
 When the line starts moving again, that's the time to strike him.
 Should you miss him by striking too soon, put on another Shiner and try again—he doesn't get discouraged easily.